Yahya-Taqi/C_plus_plus_Text_Adventure_Game/README.md

 - **Pull Requests**: Want to add features or fix bugs?
 Fork the repository, make your changes, and create a pull request against the `main` branch.

 ## License
 This project is open-sourced under the MIT License.
+See the LICENSE file for details.